 Level of service.

 Provisions for pedestrians and cyclists to ensure their safety when negotiating the roundabout.
+Refer to Auckland Transport ‘Engineering Design Code – Cycling Infrastructure’ version 1 – Approach clear space – driver gives way to cyclist section 06, 6.2 Roundabouts.

-A copy of the safety audit and evidence of compliance with recommendations must be included.
+In all cases a copy of the safe systems audit and closure of agreed outcomes with the RCA must be included.

 No-exit roads, cul-de-sacs, service lanes and private ways

-No exit roads
+No-exit roads

+It is recognised that maximising the development potential of the land available is desirable and balancing the layout form, function, travel distances, access within development and good connectivity with the rest of the network requires the developer and Council to work together to ensure good outcomes for all.

 ‘No-exit’ roads should not be provided where through roads and connected networks can be designed.
-Where no-exit roads cannot be avoided, they should ensure connectivity for pedestrians and cyclists have no-exit signage.
+Where no-exit roads cannot be avoided, they should ensure connectivity for pedestrians and cyclists plus have no-exit signage.

 Public no-exit roads and lanes must provide for road turning at the end of the road for an appropriate vehicle as described in NZTA’s Standard ‘RTS 10’.
-No-exit roads shorter than 60m may provide reduced turning facilities but must cater for 11m rigid trucks (e.g. rubbish collection).
+No-exit roads shorter than 60m may provide reduced turning facilities but must cater for 11m rigid trucks (e.g. waste collection).
 The design of turning facilities for light vehicles in urban areas must be in accordance with AS 2890.5.
 See Figures 3.3 and 3.4 of NZS 4404 for acceptable solutions.

 Turning heads will be required at the end of all rural no-exit roads in accordance with Austroads’ ’Rural road design’.
 An on-road turning area may provide for parking or landscaping/hard standing in the centre of the turning area.
 The minimum kerb gradient around turning heads must be 1:200.
 Appropriate drainage must be provided.